DeadAt0m/ddut4/README.md

 1. Extract the attached archive to your base directory of choice

-    Configure (edit) ddut4.conf
+    - Configure (edit) ddut4.conf.
-    (optional) Provide Engine.ini, SRVNAME-Game.ini, SRVNAME-Rules.ini files to apply configuration
+    - (optional) Provide Engine.ini, SRVNAME-Game.ini, SRVNAME-Rules.ini files to apply configuration.
-    Typical configuration templates are available under the conf_templates directory.
+    - Typical configuration templates are available under the conf_templates directory.
 Copy the files to your configuration directory to use them.

 2. Install / update with updateServer.sh

-    If .ini files are found in the base directory, they will be pushed to the SRVNAMES.
+    - If .ini files are found in the base directory, they will be pushed to the SRVNAMES.
 Engine.ini is global to all SRVNAMES.
 This only happens when updateServer is executed to completion.

 3. Edit active Game.ini and Rules.ini files with editConfig.sh and editRules.sh

-    The files will also be synced to your base directory as SRVNAME-Game.ini and SRVNAME-Rules.ini when you're done editing.
+    - The files will also be synced to your base directory as SRVNAME-Game.ini and SRVNAME-Rules.ini when you're done editing.

 3. Launch a server instance:

-    Automatic (preferred method): Automatically launch and monitor servers with ut4wd.sh
+    - Automatic (preferred method): Automatically launch and monitor servers with ut4wd.sh

         Example: ./ut4wd.sh HUB

-    Manual: Launch/stop servers directly with launchServer.sh (read more below)
+    - Manual: Launch/stop servers directly with launchServer.sh (read more below)

-    Restart a server by running launchServer.sh SRVNAME restart & followed by the disown command.
+    - Restart a server by running launchServer.sh SRVNAME restart & followed by the disown command.
-    Stop a server by running launchServer.sh SRVNAME stop.
+    - Stop a server by running launchServer.sh SRVNAME stop.
                 Note: If ut4wd.sh is running in the background, a new server instance will eventually be started!

 Upgrades